carbonblack/cb-threatconnect-connector/README.md

 Once the software is installed via YUM, copy the `/etc/cb/integrations/threatconnect/connector.conf.example` file to `/etc/cb/integrations/threatconnect/connector.conf`.
- Edit this file and place your Carbon Black API key into the `carbonblack_server_token` variable and your Carbon Black server's base URL into the `carbonblack_server_url` variable.
+ Edit this file and place your EDR API key into the `carbonblack_server_token` variable and your EDR server's base URL into the `carbonblack_server_url` variable.

 Next, place the credentials for your ThreatConnect API account into the `api_key` and `secret_key` variables.
 The `api_key` variable is the numeric API identifier issued by ThreatConnect, and the `secret_key` is a long alphanumeric +